phylum-dev/phylum-ci/docs/integrations/azure_pipelines.md

 ```

 This single stage pipeline configuration contains a single container job named `Phylum`, triggered to run on pushes
 or PRs targeting the `main` branch.
-It does not override any of the `phylum-ci` arguments, which are all either
+It provides debug output but otherwise does not override any of the `phylum-ci`
-optional or default to secure values.
+arguments, which are all either optional or default to secure values.

 Let's take a deeper dive into each part of the configuration: